Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Veiled Intentions. Please enjoy.

 Trevor stammered.
 “It gets worse?”

 “A horrid creature torments us.
 It has no eyes.
 It has large meat-like hands.
 It has a mouth and teeth.
-Oh the teeth, large, horrid, rotted, jagged and broken.
+Oh the teeth, large, horrid, rotted, jagged, and broken.
 It grinds when it catches us.
 The pain is indescribable and ceaseless.
 It is ten times worse than anything that can be imagined.
 No hundreds.
 No thousands.
 We wish for anything to end the pain.
 We wish to disappear but we cannot.
+We wish to not exist.
 There is nothing but pain.
 It feels like we suffer for an eternity until he decides to let us go.”

 “What?
 Why would he ever let you go?”